Dharavi

-The Dharavi slum was founded in 1884 during the British colonial era, and grew because of the expulsion of factories and residents from the peninsular city centre by the colonial government, and due to the migration of rural Indians into urban Mumbai.
-For this reason, Dharavi is currently a highly diverse settlement, religiously and ethnically.
+The Dharavi slum was founded in 1884, during the British colonial era, and grew due to the expulsion of factories and residents from the peninsular city centre by the colonial government and the migration of rural Indians into urban Mumbai.
+For this reason, Dharavi is a highly diverse settlement, religiously and ethnically.

-Dharavi has an active informal economy in which numerous household enterprises employ many of the slum residents—leather, textiles and pottery products are among the goods made inside Dharavi.
-The total annual turnover has been estimated at over USD1 billion.
+Dharavi has an active informal economy, in which household enterprises employ slum residents—leather, textiles, and pottery products are among the goods produced there.
+The total annual turnover was estimated to be over USD1 billion in 2009.

-Dharavi has suffered from many epidemics and other disasters, including a widespread plague in 1896 which killed over half of the population of Bombay.
-Sanitation in the slums remains poor.
+Dharavi has suffered from many epidemics and other disasters, including a widespread plague in 1896, which killed over half of the population of Mumbai.
+Sanitation in the slum remains poor.

 History

-In the 18th century, Dharavi was an island with a predominantly mangrove swamp.
-It was a sparsely populated village before the late 19th century, inhabited by Koli fishermen.
-Dharavi was then referred to as the village of Koliwada.
+In the 18th century, Dharavi was an island with a mangrove swamp.
+It was a sparsely populated village before the late 19th century, inhabited by Koli fishers.
+It was then referred to as Koliwada.

 Colonial era

-In the 1850s, after decades of urban growth under East India Company and British Raj, the city's population reached half a million.
-The urban area then covered mostly the southern extension of Bombay peninsula, the population density was over 10 times higher than London at that time.

 Shanty dwellings next to railway tracks in Dharavi (about 2010).
 A mosque inside the slum is visible.
-The railway network provides mass transit to the slum residents.
+The railway network provides mass transit to slum residents.

+In the 1850s, after decades of urban growth under the East India Company and the British Raj, Bombay's population reached half a million.
+The urban area covered mostly the southern extension of the peninsula, and its population density was over ten times higher than London's.

 The most polluting industries were tanneries, and the first tannery moved from peninsular Bombay into Dharavi in 1887.
-People who worked with leather, typically a profession of lowest Hindu castes and of Muslim Indians, moved into Dharavi.
+People who worked with leather, typically a profession of the lowest Hindu castes and of Muslim Indians, moved to the village.
 Other early settlers included the Kumbhars, a large Gujarati community of potters.
 The colonial government granted them a 99-year land-lease in 1895.
-Rural migrants looking for jobs poured into Bombay, and its population soared past 1 million.
-Other artisans, like the embroidery workers from Uttar Pradesh, started the ready-made garments trade.
-These industries created jobs, labor moved in, but there was no government effort to plan or investment in any infrastructure in or near Dharavi.
-The living quarters and small scale factories grew haphazardly, without provision for sanitation, drains, safe drinking water, roads or other basic services.
-But some ethnic, caste and religious communities that settled in Dharavi at that time helped build the settlement of Dharavi by forming organizations and political parties, building school and temples, constructing homes and factories.
-Dharavi's first mosque, Badi Masjid, started in 1887 and the oldest Hindu temple, Ganesh Mandir, was built in 1883 and organizing Ganesh Chaturthi of 112th year since 1913 folloing the Southern Tirunelveli Culture.
+Rural migrants looking for jobs poured into Bombay, and its population soared past one million.
+Other artisans, including embroidery workers from Uttar Pradesh, started the ready-made garments trade.
+These industries created jobs, and labor moved in, but there was no government effort to plan or invest in infrastructure in or near Dharavi.
+Living quarters and small-scale factories grew haphazardly, without provision for sanitation, drainage, safe drinking water, roads, or other basic services.
+Gradually, the communities that settled in Dharavi formed organizations and political parties, building schools, temples, homes, and factories.
+Dharavi's first Hindu temple, Ganesh Mandir, was built in 1883, and its oldest mosque, Badi Masjid, opened in 1887.